-The match in question was the dampest of squibs, a one-sided affair which left hurling supporters wondering “how such a massively hyped final could collapse so badly”.
-After three minutes, Carey had goaled and by six minutes, Clare were five points in arrears.
-When Carey collected the ball in the centre of the field on fifty-two minutes, there was still five points between the teams.
-Kilkenny were coasting.
+The match in question transpired to be the dampest of squibs, a one-sided affair which according to Martin Breheny in his post-match report, left hurling supporters wondering “how such a massively hyped final could collapse so badly”.
+After three minutes, Carey goals and by the sixth minute, Clare are five points in arrears.
+When Carey collects the ball in the centre of the field on fifty-two minutes, there are still five points between the teams and Kilkenny are coasting.
 Once liberated from shackles of Brian Quinn, D.J. sells Ollie Baker a pup, leaving the Clare midfielder face down on Croke Park’s pristine turf.
 Carey proceeds to solo the ball into an ocean of space, before steadying himself and calmly striking the ball over the bar with aplomb.
 On the RTE panel show three years later, Brian Carthy described it as “a moment in time that will live in the memory forever”.

 Niall McCarthy was no D.J.
 Carey.
 We never wanted him to be.
 A cult hero who personified the tribalism of hurling, his attributes captured the soul of the game, if not necessarily the art.
 With no time for hurling’s nuances, McCarthy supplanted subtlety with savagery, a trade-off which conjured an emotional smorgasbord from the terraces, marrying exhilaration with exasperation.
 The pulsing heart of Cork’s attack, every score was more than a score.
 Every wide was a more than a wide.
 In the 2003 All-Ireland final against Kilkenny, McCarthy put Cork ahead for the first time in the game after fifty-three minutes, breathing life into the Cork supporters.
 Five minutes later, he had squandered two gilt-edged opportunities to increase the lead.
 Then Comerford equalised.
 The life was sucked back out.

-Fast-forward twelve months and Cork are looking to avenge the previous year’s agonising defeat.
+The following year, he was dragged in the Munster Final against Waterford after a litany of poor wides.
+Yet, three months later, having navigated their way through the qualifiers, Cork were looking to avenge the previous year’s agonising defeat.
 Ten minutes into the second half, they’re a point behind and not playing well.
 Somehow, the game is still in the melting pot.
 Michael Duignan, on co-commentary, forecasts that “ten minutes of good hurling from either team is going to take them out of sight here”.
 Moments later, Niall McCarthy fields a puckout on the 65m line and accelerates away from Derek Lyng towards the touchline.
 Running at full pelt, he now has Peter Barry for company.
 Unable to catch the ball again, he strikes from the hurley, at pace and off-balance.
 As McCarthy falls to the ground, the ball sails over the bar.
 Ten minutes later, Cork are four points up and Duignan’s prophecy has come to pass.
 Cork win by eight.
 Niall Mac’s point was the catalyst, the ultimate clutch score.
-Now Brian Carthy, there’s a moment that will live in the memory forever.
+Now Brian Carthy boy, there’s a moment that will live in the memory forever.

-In Carey’s case, the point against Clare also encapsulated the exhilarating traits that had adorned his game for over a decade.
+In Carey’s case, the point against Clare managed to encapsulate the exhilarating traits that had adorned his game for over a decade.
 Carey was ‘The Dodger’, the crafty escapologist that ventured on daring solo runs with devil-may-care braggadocio.
 In that moment, he was the beguiling Road-Runner, too fast and too clever for Ollie Baker, the unwilling embodiment of the ill-fated Coyote.
 The point provided the perfect microcosm of his poise and skill, its aesthetic appeal embellished by Baker’s cartoonish haplessness.
-It is Carey’s signature score.
+It is Carey’s signature score, about which, hurling supporters continue to wax lyrical to this day.
 That it isn’t remotely close to being the best of his career is almost immaterial.